CaptainStony/Java-RTS/README.md

 - Leveling / aging
 - Bird eye
 - WIP
-- so shit it's not even early alpha
+- So shit it's not even early alpha
+- Convert tribes with monks and food